atmtools/typhon/doc/tutorials/fileset.rst

 ===========================

-The Dataset object needs information about each file in order to find them properly via :meth:`~typhon.spareice.datasets.Dataset.find`.
+The Dataset object needs information about each file in order to find them properly via :meth:`~typhon.files.fileset.FileSet.find`.
 Normally, this happens by using :ref:`placeholders<typhon-dataset-placeholders>` in the files' path and name.
 Each placeholder is represented by a regular expression that is used to parse the filename.
 But sometimes this is not enough.
 For example, if